 How to Practice Guitar to Get Better Faster

 Have you ever felt like not making any progress, despite playing a lot?
-In this post I am going to tell you the secret of how to become the guitar player you always wanted to be: You have to practice guitar to get better.
+In this post, I am going to tell you the secret of how to become the guitar player you always wanted to be: You have to practice guitar to get better.
 That is it.
 That is the secret of how to get better at guitar.
 Well, we all know that it is not as easy as it reads.

 Even if you play a lot, playing by itself without direction, clear structure or thought behind it will not get you to the level you want to achieve.
 You will hit the wall just like I did at high school: Playing the same snippets, of the same old songs over and over again, making the same mistakes over and over again, in the end not progressing at all.
-So we know the secrete is practice, but how do you actually practice?
+So we know the secret is practice, but how do you actually practice?

 Practice and play in equal amounts

 If you are working on some songs anything is permitted.
 Take strumming patterns as an example: When learning new rhythms, you do not have to be quite so militant about avoiding mistakes.
-While simplifying and slowing down is helpful, learning rhythms also involves the mysterious process of “getting into the groove.”
-It requires that you relax, stop worrying about sounding bad, and try to feel the beat.
+While simplifying and slowing down is helpful, learning rhythms also involve the mysterious process of “getting into the groove.”
+It requires that you relax, stop worrying about sounding bad and try to feel the beat.
 Once you take the strum pattern in, you have plenty of time to get rid of the mistakes as you strum that pattern over and over again.

-When you practice on the other hand, you have to follow a good routine for lasting success.
+When you practice, on the other hand, you have to follow a good routine for lasting success.
 Make sure you have a checklist to follow and mark each task as completed.
 Our Fretello app can take care of this for you.
 I know, practicing sounds like work, but it will help you reach your goals whether you want to learn easy acoustic songs or become the next Joe Bonamassa.

 Practice guitar consistently

 You have to practice consistently, preferably daily, for ongoing progress and lasting success.
 The more you do something, the faster your brain can instruct your muscles to carry out a task.
-In this process you need to understand that there is an optimal amount of time to spend on any problem per practice session.
+In this process, you need to understand that there is an optimal amount of time to spend on any problem per practice session.
 In general, it is enough to spend 5 to 7 minutes on average per exercise.
 But the most important thing is to stop practicing before you get tired, lose focus and get sloppy in your execution.
 Instead, practice daily and twice a day when possible.
-Consistent practice not only makes perfect, it makes permanent.
+Consistent practice not only makes perfect, but it also makes permanent.

 Keep in mind that your brain remembers mistakes the exact same way it remembers correct technique, so be sure to get it right.
 When you repeat mistakes again and again, you build muscle memory with those mistakes, which makes it even harder to overcome them later.

-Practice slow to play fast and accurately
+Practice slowly to play fast and accurately

 We have already seen that speed is important.
-This continues to be true for learning riffs, licks and solos.
+This continues to be true for learning riffs, licks, and solos.
 Do not try to learn them at full speed, not even at the maximum speed you can play them.
 Start slow to avoid mistakes.
 You actually learn what you do, not what is correct.
 The more you try to rush the process, the greater your chances are that bad habits form and ultimately frustration will set in.